Claw-in-a-Box logoClaw-in-a-Box

 Open a chat with the bot

-In Telegram, search for the Claw-in-a-Box bot and press Start.
-This can't be skipped — Telegram won't let a bot message someone who has never messaged it first.
+Open the official Claw-in-a-Box bot @ClawInABoxBot, verify the exact username to avoid scammers, and press Start.
+This can't be skipped — Telegram won't let a bot message someone who has never opened the chat.

 Request a one-time bind code